KayzMan/AlienInvasion/README.md

-# Alien Invasion Game
+# Alien Invasion Game 🚀

-### Python game made with PyGame to shoot a fleet of aliens with a Rocket Ship.
+### Python game made with PyGame to shoot a fleet of aliens 👽👽 with a Rocket Ship 🚀.